 ‘Anna!
 I, Dr Who, thought you were my friend.
 But you are a Dalek in disguise aren’t you?’

 ‘Exterminate you say?
 I was right.
 There’s only one thing left to do then…’

 He pointed his finger at her bouncy chair.

 She would then kick her feet.
 The bouncy chair would rock backwards and forwards with such a force that Daddy believed she would be a mighty footballer.
+I was looking forward to her being old enough to kick a ball.
 I told Mammy this and she said that at the rate Anna was growing she would be in the premiership by the end of the month.
 Mammy was very proud of Anna.
 She was proud of us boys too, but Anna was special.
 She would dance bare footed with her on the tiles, she would sing to her, she would blow raspberries on her cheeks.
 That night Mammy caught me watching her, so she placed a sleeping Anna into her bouncy chair and took my hand.
 I took off my shoes, but not my socks because the tiles were cold.
 I stood on her feet and together we circled the floor, dancing to the music on the radio.
 I went to bed then and Mammy put Anna into her cot.
 I fell asleep but woke up within a few hours with a fever.
 Mammy and Daddy took turns when tending to me, so Anna didn’t get the full attention that she would usually get at night.
 I heard her whimper, but Mammy hushed her from the doorway and didn’t actually go into her room.

 That morning Daddy took my brother to school.
 I was sitting in the kitchen with a plate of dry toast that I couldn’t eat.
 I had seen Mammy check the baby monitor before she poured me a glass of milk.
 She kissed my burning head and then went upstairs to check on Anna.